-In May 2007, we completed a public offering for the sale of shares of Class A common stock for cash consideration of \$27.95 per share (net of underwriting discounts).
-In conjunction with this public offering, SMDs (including certain of our executive officers) and certain related trusts exchanged 2,942,932 Evercore LP partnership units for shares of our Class A common stock on a one-for-one basis.
+In 2007 and 2009, we completed public offerings for the sale of shares of Class A common stock for cash consideration.
+We contributed all of the net proceeds from these public offerings to Evercore LP, and Evercore LP issued to us Evercore LP partnership units.
+In conjunction with these public offerings, SMDs (including certain of our executive officers) and certain related trusts exchanged Evercore LP partnership units for shares of our Class A common stock on a one-for-one basis.
 Due to the exchange, certain SMDs became entitled to payments under the tax receivable agreement.
-The following table shows the amount paid to our executive officers pursuant to the tax receivable agreement in 2009:
+The following table shows the amount paid to our executive officers pursuant to the tax receivable agreement in 2010:

-Name Tax Receivable Payments during 2009
+Ta x Receivable

+Payments

+Name d uring 2010

-Roger C. Altman \$ 314,860
+Name Roger C. Altman \$ 447,244

-Pedro Aspe 55,796
+Pedro Aspe 55,891

-Eduardo Mestre 109,345
+Eduardo Mestre 154,436

-Adam B. Frankel 14,752
+Adam B. Frankel 20,263

-William O. Hiltz 114,633

-2009 Follow-On Offering
+2010 Follow-On Offering

-In August 2009, we completed a public offering for the sale of 3,721,788 shares of Class A common stock for cash consideration of \$19.0127 per share (net of underwriting discounts).
+In October 2010, we completed a public offering for the sale of 3,037,219 shares of Class A common stock for cash consideration of \$26.125 per share (net of underwriting discounts).
 We used all of the proceeds from this offering to purchase from certain holders a number of outstanding Evercore LP partnership units that was equal to the number of newly-issued shares of Class A common stock sold by us.
-In connection with the offering, we repurchased 579,643 partnership units from Mr. Altman and certain related trusts, 305,752 partnership units from Mr. Aspe and certain related trusts, 220,529 partnership units from Mr. Mestre, 32,475 partnership units from Mr. Frankel and 240,425 partnership units from Mr. Hiltz and certain related trusts, each for a per unit price equal to \$19.0127.
+In connection with the offering, we repurchased 315,000 partnership units from Mr. Altman and certain related trusts and 305,752 partnership units from Mr. Aspe and certain related trusts, 220,529 partnership units from Mr. Mestre and 24,999 partnership units from Mr. Frankel, each for a per unit price equal to \$26.125.
 Due to the purchase of partnership units by us, certain SMDs became entitled to additional payments under the tax receivable agreement in subsequent years.
-Assuming no material changes in the relevant tax law, and that we earn sufficient taxable income to realize the full tax benefit of the increased amortization of our assets, we expect that future payments under the tax receivable agreement relating to these purchases to aggregate approximately \$28.7 million and which will approximate \$1.9 million per year over the next 15 years.
+Assuming no material changes in the relevant tax law, and that we earn sufficient taxable income to realize the full tax benefit of the increased amortization of our assets, we expect that future payments under the tax receivable agreement relating to these purchases to aggregate approximately \$31.4 million and which will approximate \$2.0 million per year over the next 15 years.